 There’s a lot to consider before taking out a finance agreement, as we have discussed previously.
 But one of the things that almost no-one considers before taking out car finance is: “What would happen to this car finance agreement if I should die before it’s paid off?”

 Yet it’s an important question, with potentially serious implications for your loved ones.
-We regularly get questions from readers who have had a loved one die, wanting to know what to do about their car finance.
+We regularly get questions from readers who have had a loved one die, wanting to know what to do about their car finance – and, unfortunately, this has been increasing in recent weeks thanks to the coronavirus pandemic.
 So it’s worth understanding what would happen if the worst should occur.

-Your car finance debt does not disappear after your death
+Your car finance debt does not disappear after you die

 Many people assume that any debts would be written off after they die, but that’s rarely the case.
 And when it comes to a car finance debt, the finance company is still entitled to its money back.